Thomas Malton: Life and work

 Malton was born in London, the son of Thomas Malton the Elder (1726–1801), a notable architectural draughtsman and writer on geometry.
 He was with his father during the latter's residence in Dublin, and then passed three years in the office of James Gandon the architect, in London.
 In 1774 Malton received a premium from the Society of Arts.
 He entered the Royal Academy and in 1782 gained a gold medal for his design for a theatre.
 In 1773 he sent the Academy a view of Covent Garden, and was afterwards a constant exhibitor, chiefly of views of London streets and buildings, drawn in Indian ink and tinted.
 In these there is little attempt at pictorial effect, but their extreme accuracy in the architectural details renders them of great interest and value as topographical records.
 They are enlivened with groups of figures, in which Malton is said to have been assisted by Francis Wheatley.

 After leaving Ireland, Malton appears to have always lived in London – with the exception of a brief stay at Bath in 1780.
 From 1783 to 1789 he resided in Conduit Street in London where at an evening drawing class which he held there, he received as pupils, Thomas Girtin and a young J M W Turner, whose father brought him to be taught on perspective.
 Turner paid tribute to him in later life by saying "my real master was Tom Malton".

 In 1791 Malton moved to Great Titchfield Street, and finally, in 1796, to Long Acre.
 He made a few of the drawings for William Watts's Seats of the Nobility and Gentry published in 1779, and executed some large aquatints of buildings in both London and Bath, being one of the first to avail himself of the newly introduced art of aquatinta for the purpose of multiplying copies of his views.
 He also painted some scenes for the Covent Garden Theatre.In 1792 Malton published the work by which he is now best known, 'A Picturesque Tour through the Cities of London and Westminster', illustrated with a hundred aquatint plates.
-Between 1798–1800 he produced Views from Cambridge, and at the time of his death was engaged upon a similar series of views of Oxford, some of which appeared in parts in 1802, and were reissued with others in 1810.
+Between 1798 and 1800 he produced Views from Cambridge, and at the time of his death was engaged upon a similar series of views of Oxford, some of which appeared in parts in 1802, and were reissued with others in 1810.

 Thomas Malton the Younger, himself, was painted by American artist Gilbert Stuart.

 Malton died in Long Acre, London, on 7 March 1804, leaving a widow and six children.